binaryslav/linux-cheat-notes/linux-notes.md

 ### Actions:
-	x - delete the character after the cursor position dw - delete an entire word
+	x - delete the character after the cursor position w - hop one word forward
+     b - hop one word backword
+	dw - delete an entire word
 	dd - delete an entire line
 	r - replace a single character